AiswaryaR2000/Banking-Portfolio-Risk-Analysis/README.md

 # Dependencies:
 Python 3.x, Pandas, Numpy, Matplotlib
 # Note-
 The dataset is present in the filename canadian_loan_portfolio.csv.
-The PDF version of the charts are also available.